Login or Register to make a submission.

 Uppercase letters A, B, C, etc. should be used to identify parts of multi-part figures.
 Cite all figures in the text in a numerical order.
 Indicate the approximate position of each figure.
 Refer to figures in the text as Figure 1, etc. Use Figure 1, etc. in the figure legends.

-The first author’s name, drawing number and top location are indicated on the back of the illustration.
+The first author’s name, drawing number, and top location are indicated on the back of the illustration.

 The number of tables and figures should be rational.

-Line drawing and photographs must be of high quality.
+Line drawings and photographs must be of high quality.
 Note that faint shading may be lost upon reproduction.
 All illustrations should be black and white and should be numbered in the order in which they are mentioned in the text.
 The figures must be saved as separate files and printouts appended to the manuscript.
 All photographic figures should be submitted in camera-ready form (i.e. with all extraneous areas removed) and saved as TIFF files at a resolution of 600 dpi.
-Line drawings should be professionally prepared and labelled (freehand files).
+Line drawings should be professionally prepared and labeled (freehand files).
 Charts may be supplied as Excel spreadsheets (one chart per sheet).
 Where necessary, magnification should be shown using a scale marker.
 The figure legends (one per figure) should appear as a separate page at the end of the main text file.
-Any previously published illustrations should be accompanied by the written consent to replication of the copyright holder and an acknowledgement should be included in the legend.
+Any previously published illustrations should be accompanied by the written consent to replication of the copyright holder and an acknowledgment should be included in the legend.
 The full reference should also be included in the reference list.

 Figure legends Provide figure legends on separate pages.
 Explain all symbols used in the figures.
 Remember to use the same abbreviations as in text.